filecoin-project/filecoin-docs/content/en/basics/the-blockchain/consensus/index.md

 1. Each potential block producer elected generates a storage proof using [WinningPoSt]({{< relref "proofs.md#winningpost" >}}) for a randomly selected _{{< tooltip "sector" >}}_ within in short window of time.
 Potential block producers that fail this step are not eligible to produce a block.
 In this step, the following could occur:

    - **All potential block producers fail WinningPoSt**, in which case EC returns to step 1 (described above).
-   - **One or more potential block producers passes WinningPoSt**, which means they are eligible to submit that block to the epochs tipset (discussed in the next step)
+   - **One or more potential block producers passes WinningPoSt**, which means they are eligible to submit that block to the epochs tipset.

    </br>